 No matter which route you ultimately choose, traditional or Indie, you still need to know how to do a query letter, synopsis and CV.
 Now this topic alone will make you question why you are doing this.
-I found that writing a query letter and synopsis, was the hardest part of the writing process.
+I found that writing a query letter and synopsis was the hardest part of the writing process.

 Google query letters and synopsis, and start there.
 The Query Shark blog has some really great information about query letters with examples.
 Writer's Digest also has some really useful information concerning query letters and synopsis writing.

-After several different versions and of both, I later found John Gilstrap; author of the bestselling series The Jonathan Grave Thrillers.
+After several different versions of both, I later found John Gilstrap; author of the bestselling series The Jonathan Grave Thrillers.
 He posted his query letter and his synopsis on his website.
 Using his layout I reworked my query letter so that it fit me and my situation.
 I don’t have the work list he has so I had to improvise and get creative.
 I do have some things that lend to why I write in my genre, and that is what I highlighted.
 I had a synopsis completed.
 I used his to tighten mine and make it more concise. (my query letter is posted under resources if you want to see what I did with mine.)

 There are some publishers that will take submissions without an agent.
-A google search will give you several to check out.
+A Google search will give you several to check out.
 Alexandra Romanov has a great article to get you started.

-Okay, bad news you can’t talk about query letters and not talk about rejection letters.
+Okay, bad news.
+You can’t talk about query letters and not talk about rejection letters.
 Get ready, you will get them.
 I don’t think there are many like John Gilstrap who got picked up on the first try or so.
 But you don’t have to let rejection letters steal your joy.

 I know my manuscript is polished and ready to go.
 I know my product is good.
 I have learned that my books will appeal to a certain group of agents/publishers/readers.
 They will not appeal to everyone.
-When I first started getting rejection letters they were the generic auto response ones, and they devastated me.
+When I first started getting rejection letters, they were the generic auto response ones, and they devastated me.
 I began to question if my work was good enough to continue.
 Since I have rewritten my query and synopsis, I have been getting actual personalized rejection letters.
 I cherish those.
 I just have to find the right fit.

 Do you want to read the last post in this series over Indie or Traditional publishing?
 Click here.